 Character BuildingGoal: All students, P-12, will be involved with character building educational activities.

-Regular meetings of the school board are held at 7:00 p.m. on the second Tuesday (this is a change implemented in October 2016) of each month in the Administration Office building located at 20140 Rd 24 SW Unit F. When there is a change in time, date, or place, public notice is given via this website and through news media.
+Regular meetings of the school board are held at 7:00 p.m. on the second and fourth Tuesday of each month in the Administration Office building located at 20140 Rd 24 SW Unit F. When there is a change in time, date, or place, public notice is given via this website and through news media.
 All regular and special board meetings are open to the public and all actions authorized or required by law are taken at these meetings.
 The board may, however, meet in closed (executive) session for the purposes of:

 - review of applicant qualifications